Sustainability Report 2013

 - 25% reduction in CO2 emissions per tonne of production

 - 20% reduction in energy consumption per tonne of production

 - 15% reduction in incinerated and landfilled waste per tonne of production

 - 15% reduction of municipal and ground water usage per tonne of production

 - Lost Time Injury Rate below 0.1

 Givaudan is the global leader in the fragrance and flavour industry, offering its products to food, beverage, consumer goods and fragrance companies.
-Headquartered in Vernier, Switzerland, Givaudan holds a 25% market share in an industry which is valued overall at around CHF 18 to 19 billion.
-It has been listed on the SIX Swiss Exchange since June 2000 and is one of the country's 30 largest companies in terms of market capitalisation.
-In 2012, Givaudan achieved sales of CHF 4,257 million, with a workforce of over 9,000 employees and operating in over 100 countries in all major markets, in both mature and developing regions.
+Headquartered in Vernier, Switzerland, Givaudan holds a market share of approximately 25% in an industry which is valued overall at around CHF 18 to 19 billion.
+It has been listed on the SIX Swiss Exchange since June 2000 and is one of the country’s 30 largest companies in terms of market capitalisation.
+In 2013, Givaudan achieved sales of CHF 4,369 million, with a workforce of over 9,000 employees and operating in over 100 countries in all major markets, in both mature and developing regions.

 For further information please contact